Theological/Intellectual Dictionary SEARCH A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Monolithic- acting in unity and agreement.
 Characterized by massiveness and rigidity and total uniformity. (a monolithic religion or society.)

 Monomania- Pathological obsession with one idea or subject, as in paranoia.
 An inordinate or obsessive zeal for or interest in a single thing, idea, subject, or the like.
+Compulsion, fetish, obcession, infatuation.

 Monotheism- the doctrine or belief that there is only one God.

-Motif- theme, subject, topic, precept.
+Motif- main element, theme, subject, topic, precept.

-Motley- diverse, assorted, mixed, miscellaneous, multifarious.
+Motley- diverse, assorted, mixed, eclectic, miscellaneous, multifarious, multifaceted, various, varied, different, distinct, medley, sundry.

 Mutual- having the same relation each toward the other; to be mutual enemies.
 Pertaining to each of two or more; that which is held in common or shared; mutual interests.
+Commensorate.

 Necessary Being- a Being that exists necessarily.
 God cannot not exist.
 Existence and Pure Actuality are a part of the nature of God.